anth-dj-uol/geog5003_practicals/README.md

-# GEOG5003 Assessment 1
+# Agent-Based Model Framework

 This repository contains all source code for the University of Leeds GEOG5003 Assessment 1 and practical outputs.

-Information about this repository can be found on the associated [Agent Based Modelling](https://anth-dj.github.io/geog5003_practicals/) website.
+Information about this repository and the Agent-Based Model (ABM) framework can be found on the associated [Agent Based Modelling](https://anth-dj.github.io/geog5003_practicals/) website.

 # Instructions